WarmZebra4/documentation/user_manual/index.rst

 .. _index:

 ============================================
-Nextcloud |version| user manual introduction
+Nextcloud |version| use manual introduction
 ============================================

 **Welcome to Nextcloud: A safe home for all your data.**